Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Ares.md

 Ares is a hot headed army of one, Matching even the power of Zeus in full-on combat.
 Don't be fooled by his combat prowess - Ares is easily fooled, and even more easily provoked to fight.

+Children of Ares play as either front line tanks that absorb damage for their party, or rage-filled barbarians dealing massive damage to enemies, sometimes at the cost of their teammates Hp.

 ***Boons***:

 <b><ins><i>Rage:</i></ins></b>